Procedure Guide ·C-Section ·2026

 Waiting Period Details

-Even policies that cover emergency C-sections require the standard illness waiting period of 14 days.
-If your dog was already pregnant at enrollment, the pregnancy and any complications are pre-existing.
-Some policies require the dog to be enrolled before mating to cover pregnancy complications.
+Even covering policies require 14-day waiting period.
+If dog was pregnant at enrollment, pregnancy and complications are pre-existing.
+Some require enrollment before mating to cover complications.

 Red flag · Deductible